UCSD-ECEMAE-148/148-spring-2026-final-project-team-5/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 *This class be pretty cool.
-Fun fact: We're nowhere close to finishing this at the moment.*
+Fun fact: We had to change our idea various times but the final product is pretty cool.*

 <!-- CONTACT -->